 As mentioned above, automation is the main driving factor of the disruption in the accounting and bookkeeping industry.
-It may even lead to the disappearance of the manual data entry.
+It may even lead to the disappearance of manual data entry.
 Things like electronic documents, automatic imports and software solutions have even made it possible for businesses to completely eliminate data entry.
-This provides businesses a better opportunity to utilize human capital.
-Automation ensures an on-time reporting and an improved accuracy.
+This provides businesses with a better opportunity to utilize human capital.
+Automation ensures on-time reporting and improved accuracy.

 2. Clients demand better connectivity

 Today, the growing usage of smartphones, easy and widespread availability of wifi, increasing broadband speed and an inclination towards cloud-based services are encouraging accountants to adapt.
 Millennials and other young business people who aim to save time and money are looking for technology-based solutions.

 For instance, they would always choose video conferencing over a face-to-face meeting that will take up an entire evening.
 To keep pace with the current trend accountants are incorporating screen sharing, instant messaging and video conferencing tools in their process and have set up cloud accounting systems and apps for their clients that integrate with their accounting software.

 The developments in business intelligence, machine analytics, and #bigdata have greatly influenced every aspect of a business.
 Big data enables large companies, businesses and decision-makers to access a substantial amount of information and analytical tools to make future decisions.

 These are popularly used by accounting professionals to keep records, enter data and analyze the future aspects of their business.
 Big data consists of a huge amount of consumer data and financial trends which help them predict the future of the client’s needs.

 4. Specialization and customization